-Practice Nights 2019 open to all – no experience, equipment or license needed (see conditions below)
+Practice sessions are Open to all – no experience, equipment or license needed (see conditions below)

 Practices sessions are held at the club shooting grounds near Connel, Oban.
 For directions CLICK HERE.
 The format is usually 2×15 DTL